Influentia-ai/docs/docs/intro.md

 4. **Segmentation Engine** - Creates dynamic user groups across product usage, billing, and engagement data to identify opportunities and risks.

-5. **AI-Driven Customer Success (ZeroFlow)** - The intelligent core that scales your best CSM's knowledge across your entire customer base.
+5. **AI-Driven Customer Success (ZeroFlow)** - The intelligent core that scales your best CSM's knowledge and makes autonomous decisions about when, how, and what to communicate to each individual user.

-6. **Event Workers & Task Queue** - Ensures reliable execution of time-sensitive communications without adding infrastructure complexity.
+6. **Event Workers & Task Queue** - The operational backbone ensuring reliable execution of time-based and event-driven processes.

-7. **Data Stores & Infrastructure** - Provides the foundation for data-driven decisions with minimal management overhead.
+7. **Data Stores & Infrastructure** - The persistence layer supporting real-time decisions and historical analysis.

 ## Built for SaaS KPIs